aapokroy/imu_data_collection/README.md

 ### Connect sensors to the board
 MPU-6050 sensors can be switched between 2 different I2C addresses.
 So you can connect only 2 sensors to each I2C bus.
 And Orange Pi Zero has 2 I2C buses.
 So you can connect up to 4 sensors to each hub.

 To connect more sensors, you can use a multiplexer like TCA9548A.
 If you use raspberry pi, you can simply set up more I2C buses in `boot/config.txt` file.
+Keep in mind that connecting more sensors can lead to lower sampling rate.

 Either way, you need to wire the sensors to the board.
 And then set up the `config.yml` file to match used I2C buses and addresses.
 Sensor hub will scan all listed I2C buses and addresses and connect to the sensors if they are available.